computacenter-de/tech-task-wp07/README.md

 Our approach was to use an **Azure Key Vault** to manage important credentials that can be accessed via an **Azure Service Principal**.
 This Azure Service Principal is granted read-only rights and is accessible only from the controller.
-It is stored solely in the Operations Center.
+It is stored in a Kubernetes secret an loaded during controller provisioning.

 Although this was not requested in the technical task, we implemented it with minimal effort.
 To meet the task requirements (even though we believe they pose